kgdunn/pid-book/process-monitoring/process-monitoring.rst

 In context
 ==========

-In the context of the rest of the course: in the first section we learned about :ref:`visualizing data <data-visualization-chapter>`, then we moved on to reviewing :ref:`univariate statistics <univariate-review-chapter>`.
+In the first section we learned about :ref:`visualizing data <SECTION-data-visualization>`, then we moved on to reviewing :ref:`univariate statistics <SECTION-univariate-review>`.
 This section combines those two areas, showing how to create a system that monitors any process, using graphical tools, to enable you to rapidly detect problems.
-The next logical step after detection is to diagnose the problem, but we will cover diagnosis in a later section (multivariate data analysis).
+The next logical step after detection is to diagnose the problem, but we will cover diagnosis in the section on :ref:`latent variable models <SECTION-latent-variable-modelling>`.

 This section is the last section where we deal with univariate data; after this section we start to use and deal with 2 or more variables.